-Many people don’t even tend to advertise their space online and just places sticker on the windows.
+Many people don’t even tend to advertise their space online and just place a sticker on the window.

 If you are looking for a rental, make sure to walk around the neighbourhoods and call to say that you are outside and would like to see the apartment.

 19. You are taxed high even on average earnings